sleepofnodreaming/ruscorporaXML/README.md

 ## Disclaimers
 * You cannot use the program for commercial purposes.
 It was developed to facilitate linguistic research being made with the use of the Russian National Corpus.
 You also should mind [these terms and conditions](http://www.ruscorpora.ru/corpora-usage.html).
-* The number of requests to the corpus you can make is limited: you can make only make 1000 requests before you are banned for a while.
+* The number of requests to the corpus you can make is limited: you can only make 1000 requests before you are banned for a while.

 # Requirements
 To run this, you'll need to have Python 2.7 installed (**Disclaimer**: you cannot run a Python2.7 program with a Python3 interpreter!).
 [LXML](http://lxml.de/tutorial.html) (at least v.3.3) is also required.